 **The John Deere industrial sprayer above is one of the many larger shipments we’ve transported.
-In addition, one of our most recent projects was transporting a 60,000lb semi truck to Brisbane, Australia.
+In addition, one of our projects was transporting a 60,000 lb semi truck to Brisbane, Australia.

 So if you are planning on shipping heavy equipment overseas, we are well equipped to handle any type of shipment through all stages of the process.

 How Shipping Heavy Equipment Overseas Works

 There are a few different options to choose from when shipping oversized cargo overseas.
 When shipping heavy equipment overseas there are specialty processes we use in order to facilitate them.
-The following methods are the most popular ways of shipping oversize freight.
+The following methods are our most popular ways of shipping oversize freight.

 Flat Rack Shipping Method

 This essentially uses a large container minus the walls and roof.
 It’s common when shipping boats overseas, trucks, RVs and heavy machinery.

-Often, these flat racks are the last items to be loaded onto a ship which means the cargo will generally be more exposed to the elements over the course of the sailing.
+Often, these flat racks are the last items loaded onto a ship.
+This means the cargo will generally be more exposed to the elements over the course of the sailing.

 To combat this, especially with longer shipment durations, we shrinkwrap newer vehicles and equipment.

 Roll-On Roll-Off (RoRo)

 Using the RoRo method for shipping oversize freight internationally is another option.
 This type of transport is cost effective and simple for large vehicles like trucks, motorhomes and RVs.
 When shipping oversized vehicles overseas, having wheels becomes a major benefit.

-They are rolled onto the shipping vessel below deck and out of the elements.
+They roll onto the shipping vessel below deck and out of the elements.
 Generally, operators adhere to a 15-foot height restriction for the loading ramp going into the hull of the ship.

 Lift-On Lift-Off (LoLo)

-As it implies, transporting with lift on lift off is used for vessels that don’t have storage in the hull.
-So the items, machines, or equipment are loaded onto the deck via crane.
+As it implies, transporting with lift on lift off happens for vessels that don’t have storage in the hull.
+So a crane loads all the items, machines, or equipment onto the deck.